suryasundarraj/rpi-mcp3008-analogData-thingspeak/README.md

 ## Thingspeak Configuration

-1. Login to your Thingspeak Account
+Step 1: Login to your Thingspeak Account

-2. Click on Channels -> My Channels
+Step 2: Click on Channels -> My Channels
 [image_channel]: images/channel.png
 ![image] [image_channel]

-3. Open the channel created by you and Click on API Keys
+Step 3: Open the channel created by you and Click on API Keys
 [image_apikey]: images/apikey.PNG
 ![image] [image_apikey]

-4. Copy the Write API Key and Paste it on the adcRpi/adcRpi.py Line Number 11
+Step 4: Copy the Write API Key and Paste it on the adcRpi/adcRpi.py Line Number 11

 ## Setting up the SPI enviroinment on Raspberry Pi